-The Scottish listeners showed a clear preference for the spectral cues: Sixteen out of 20 subjects had a reliance ratio of less than 1/4, which means that they relied almost exclusively on the formants.
-The Southern English listeners showed a different pattern.
-First, we excluded subject HW from further consideration because she followed an unexpected opposite strategy (i.e., her spectral reliance was statistically reliably negative).
-Only 5 of the remaining 20 subjects relied almost exclusively on the formants, whereas 14 subjects used a combination of the two cues.
+The Scottish listeners turn out to have a clear preference for the spectral cues: 16 out of 20 subjects have a reliance ratio of less than 1/4, meaning that they rely almost exclusively on the formants.
+The Southern English listeners show a different pattern.
+First, we excluded subject HW from further consideration, because she seemed to follow a perverse strategy (her spectral reliance was statistically reliably negative).
+Only 5 of the remaining 20 subjects relied almost exclusively on the formants, while 14 subjects used a combination of the two cues.
 One subject relied exclusively on duration.

-The results of the Scottish and Southern English listeners indicate that the perceptions of /i/ and /i/ in these two varieties show differences in the same direction as the production (a one-tailed two-sample Kolmogorov-Smirnov test on the first two columns in Table 3 yields p < .003).
+The results of the Scottish and Southern English listeners indicate that the perception of /i/ and /i/ in these two varieties show differences in the same direction as the production (a one-tailed two-sample Kolmogorov-Smirnov test on the first two columns in Table 2 yields p < 0.003).